All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Week One: The Adjustment

 You pick an injection day.
 Maybe Friday night after the kids are in bed.
 The auto-injector pen makes it quick and nearly painless.
-Over the next few days, you might notice you do not reach for the bag of chips while watching TV after bedtime.
+Over the next few days, you might notice you don't reach for the bag of chips while watching TV after bedtime.
 Mild nausea is possible but manageable.
 Your appetite shifts subtly.

 Month One: The Shift

 By week three or four, the changes are more obvious.
-You are cooking dinner and not picking at it the entire time.
+You're cooking dinner and not picking at it the entire time.
 You serve yourself a normal portion and actually feel satisfied.
 The afternoon trip to the vending machine at work stops happening on its own.
 You have dropped a few pounds without any dramatic effort.

 Month Three: The Momentum

 Weight loss is steady, somewhere between one and three pounds per week depending on your medication and dose.
 Your jeans fit differently.
 You have more energy at the park.
-The afternoon slump is less severe because your blood sugar is not crashing.
+The afternoon slump is less severe because your blood sugar isn't crashing.
 Other parents might start commenting on how good you look.

 Month Six: The Transformation